skyeoh/web-development/README.md

-# Web development
+# Web Development

-This contains my web development projects.
+This repository contains a few projects from my first foray into web development.
+They are based on projects that can be found at [MDN Web Docs](https://developer.mozilla.org/en-US/).